bcc2020/bcc2020.github.io/code.md

 Event organisers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.

-We expect participants to follow these rules at all event venues and event-related social activities.
-We think people should follow these rules outside event activities too!
+We require participants to follow these rules at all event venues and event-related social activities.
+We expect people to follow these rules outside event activities too, including but not limited to Twitter under the official #BCC2020 hashtag and in conversation with the official OBF or Galaxy accounts.

 ### Reporting